nubenetes/awesome-kubernetes/docs/linux.md

 - [cyberciti.biz: OpenSSH Change a Passphrase With ssh-keygen command](https://www.cyberciti.biz/faq/howto-ssh-changing-passphrase/)
 - [thenewstack.io: SSH Made Easy with SSH Agent and SSH Config](https://thenewstack.io/ssh-made-easy-with-ssh-agent-and-ssh-config/)
 - [linuxteck.com: 10 basic and most useful 'ssh' client commands in Linux](https://www.linuxteck.com/basic-ssh-client-commands-in-linux/)
+- [cyberciti.biz: How to audit SSH server and client config on Linux/Unix](https://www.cyberciti.biz/tips/how-to-audit-ssh-server-and-client-config-on-linux-unix.html) OpenSSH is critical for Linux & Unix servers.
+However, misconfig can create issues.
+But fear not, you can audit the SSH server & client config easily.
+You don't have to be a security guru.
+New developers and sysadmins can look for security & other issues.

 ## OpenSSL
 - [redhat.com: 6 OpenSSL command options that every sysadmin should know](https://www.redhat.com/sysadmin/6-openssl-commands) Look beyond generating certificate signing requests and see how OpenSSL commands can display practical information about certificates.